Stage, end of February 2025 in GermanyGermanyGermany

 /PicturesNA/Photos/Butterflies/Daniels/Morph_antiopa_polychloros_320.gif

-Find out more here: Appearance as Butterfly (Body).
+Find out more here: Appearance as Imago (Body).

 Find out more here: Systematics (Phylogeny).